 From time to time, we receive formal and informal inquiries from government authorities and regulators regarding our compliance with laws and regulations, many of which are evolving and subject to interpretation.
 We are and expect to continue to be the subject of investigations, inquiries, data requests, requests for information, actions, and audits in the United States, Europe, and around the world, particularly in the areas of privacy, data protection, law enforcement, consumer protection, and competition, as we continue to grow and expand our operations.
 In addition, we are currently, and may in the future be, subject to regulatory orders or consent decrees.
 For example, data protection, competition, and consumer protection authorities in the European Union have initiated actions, investigations, or administrative orders seeking to restrict the ways in which we collect and use information, or impose sanctions, and other authorities may do the same.
-In addition, beginning in March 2018, we became subject to FTC, Securities and Exchange Commission (SEC), state attorneys general, and other government inquiries in the United States, Europe, and other jurisdictions in connection with our platform and user data practices as well as the misuse of certain data by a developer that shared such data with third parties in violation of our terms and policies.
-In July 2019, we entered into a settlement and modified consent order to resolve the FTC inquiry, which is pending federal court approval, and we also entered into a final settlement to resolve the SEC inquiry.
+In addition, beginning in March 2018, we became subject to FTC, state attorneys general, and other government inquiries in the United States, Europe, and other jurisdictions in connection with our platform and user data practices as well as the misuse of certain data by a developer that shared such data with third parties in violation of our terms and policies.
+In July 2019, we entered into a settlement and modified consent order to resolve the FTC inquiry, which is pending federal court approval.
 Among other matters, our settlement with the FTC requires us to pay a penalty of \$5.0 billion and to significantly enhance our practices and processes for privacy compliance and oversight.
-Beginning in September 2018, we also became subject to Irish Data Protection Commission (IDPC) and other government inquiries in connection with a third-party cyber-attack that exploited a vulnerability in Facebook's code to steal user access tokens and access certain other
+Beginning in September 2018, we also became subject to Irish Data Protection Commission (IDPC) and other government inquiries in connection with a third-party cyber-attack that exploited a vulnerability in Facebook's code to steal user access tokens and access certain profile information from user accounts on Facebook.
+From time to time we also notify the IDPC, our designated European